Google Photos Locked Folder option coming to all Android phones soon

-San Francisco: Search engine giant Google has confirmed that the Locked Folder in Photos is set to arrive on all Android devices soon.
+San Francisco, Sep 24 (IANS) Search engine giant Google has confirmed that the Locked Folder in Photos is set to arrive on all Android devices soon.

 The feature was released exclusively on newer Pixel phones in June.
 Google hasn't provided an exact date for when the feature is releasing more widely, reports The Verge.